bburns/LanguageModels/doc/report/Report.md

 characteristic or feature about the dataset or input data with thorough discussion.
 Visual cues are clearly defined. -->

-->make a histogram of sentence length, with contributions by each text in color? but why?
+make a histogram of sentence lengths but why?

+![Sentence length distributions][1]

+[1]: images/sentence_lengths.png

-keyword is relevant - what vis would be relevant for this problem?
+keyword is *relevant* - what vis would be relevant for this problem?

 we're doing word prediction
 maybe something more like information content?